-I think just about every single one of my friends had one of these hanging above their beds when I was growing up, and when I saw it again recently, I knew it belonged in a small space nursery.
+Almost all of my friends had one of these hanging above their beds when I was growing up, and when I saw it again recently, I knew it belonged in a small space nursery.
 The mesh net stays suspended wherever you choose to hang it (*cough* over another piece of furniture to maximize height), and it’s perfect for holding lightweight toys when it’s not time to play!

 Just In Case…

 As we’ve learned, open walls are a huge benefit to a small space nursery, so there’s almost no point in cluttering it with too much decor.
 That said, wallpaper and decorative decals make a great alternative that makes a bright and fun statement.
-Pottery Barn has a great collection of both that will fit in seamlessly with your vision!
+Pottery Barn has a great collection of both that will fit seamlessly with your vision!